Architect your application for Amazon ECS

 Match each application version with a task definition revision within a task definition family.

-Within a task definition family, consider each task definition revision as a point in time snapshot of the settings for a particular container image.
-This is similar to how the container is a snapshot of all the things that are needed to run a particular version of your application code.
+Within a task definition family, each task definition revision represents a point-in-time snapshot of the settings for a particular container image.
+This is similar to how the container is a snapshot of all the components needed to run a particular version of your application code.

-Make sure that there's a one-to-one mapping between a version of application code, a container image tag, and a task definition revision.
+Create a one-to-one mapping between a version of application code, a container image tag, and a task definition revision.
 A typical release process involves a git commit that gets turned into a container image that's tagged with the git commit SHA.
 Then, that container image tag gets its own Amazon ECS task definition revision.
-Last, the Amazon ECS service is updated to tell it to deploy the new task definition revision.
+Last, the Amazon ECS service is updated to deploy the new task definition revision.

 -